Our Mission: Enriching the lives of young people through music.

 Each season, AFA serves over 2,000 young musicians, offers over 40,000 hours of classroom instruction, and presents nearly 50 free performances throughout the greater Houston metro area.
 AFA’s work in our community is divided into three main program areas:

 AFA IN SCHOOLS presents a broad range of classroom-based residencies, clinics and master classes in area schools that enhance school curricula and impact potentially underserved communities through innovative, customized programming.

 AFA’s YEAR-ROUND CURRICULUM (Chamber Music Academy, Composer Institute, Houston Girls Chorus) is presented in collaboration with Houston’s finest performing arts organizations and offers unique learning opportunities in the fall and spring semesters that challenge young musicians at their next level of musical learning and accomplishment.

-AFA’s flagship program, the SUMMER MUSIC CONSERVATORY is the highest level of age-appropriate training that AFA offers.
+AFA’s flagship program, the SUMMER MUSIC FESTIVAL is the highest level of age-appropriate training that AFA offers.
 Students participate in intensive, challenging, multi-week experiences for vocalists, orchestral performers, pianists and composers.

 FINANCIAL AID & SCHOLARSHIPS

 Every AFA program is guided by two important philosophies that form the basis of our work with young people:

 - Financial hardship should never be a barrier between a young musician and the experiences that have the potential to shape their futures.
 AFA’s Scholarship Enrichment Fund provides financial aid and merit scholarships to students in all AFA programs and underwrites AFA IN SCHOOLS residencies so that they can be offered at little to no cost to area schools.